 As classmates in the first cohort of Dominican University of California’s Master of Science in Business Analytics (MSBA) program, Maia Torneros and Rachael Bogdanovich ’12 learned the value of data analysis and how it has enhanced their careers.

 “The program has been very enriching and I’ve really enjoyed getting to work with the others in my cohort,” says Maia, who earned a Bachelor’s of Science degree in Business Administration with a concentration in Marketing and Digital Media from Saint Mary’s College in Moraga.
 “Before joining the program, I would consider myself someone with more soft skills.
 But now, I feel like I have a better understanding of new software programs and how they can be used to make data-driven decisions.”

 Rachael (pictured on left in above photo), who graduated from Dominican with a Bachelor of Fine Arts in Graphic Art and Design from the School of Liberal Arts and Education, had aspirations of becoming an art director for a major design firm.

-Maia (pictured on right in above photo) is currently Recruiting Operations Assistant at Palantir Technologies, a software development company in Palo Alto that specializes in big data analysis.
+Maia (pictured on right in above photo) is a Recruiting Operations Assistant at Palantir Technologies, a software development company in Palo Alto that specializes in big data analysis.
 She also has had internships with in marketing and human resources with companies such as Aerotek in Alameda, Aduro Biotech in Berkeley, KeyPoint Credit Union in Santa Clara, and Sonoma Technology, Inc.

 “My degree heavily impacted my success in the internship with Sonoma Technology,” she says.
 “That internship was the perfect opportunity for me to utilize my marketing background, as well as my data analytics skills.
 I helped with the creation of executive dashboards using Power BI, and my classes really helped me with that.”